jolie/website/docs/documentation/architectural_composition/internal_services.md

 </div>

 Finally, internal services are just syntactic sugar for embedded Jolie service, i.e., what happens at runtime is that the owner of the internal services loads them as embedded services which will behave as such, with the consequent access through Runtime and all the usual features.

+## Tree as a Service

+In Unix and Unix-like systems, `tree` is a recursive directory listing program that produces a depth-indented listing of files.

+With internal services it is quick and easy to implement a simplified version of `tree` in Jolie.

+<div class="code" src="internal_services_1.ol"></div>